Cathedral High School (Indianapolis): Mary sculpture

 The sculpture Mary is mounted in a limestone niche on the main school building facade.
 Created by an unknown artist in 1963, the 60 × 25 × 16 in statue is painted and appears to be made of concrete.
 The statue is a full-length robed representation of the Virgin Mary, standing with her hands outstretched with her palms facing upwards.
 The sculpture was surveyed in 1994 by the Smithsonian's Save Outdoor Sculpture! survey program and its condition was described as needing treatment.

 Controversy

 In June 2019, Charles C. Thompson, the Archbishop of Indianapolis, asked the school to fire a teacher involved in a same-sex marriage or else the archdiocese would end its association with the school.
-The same request was given to Brebeuf Jesuit Preparatory School.
-Cathedral opted to dismiss the teacher, while Brebeuf gave a strong rebuke saying this "highly capable and qualified teacher" will continue to teach here.
 Cathedral noted that they would have lost permission to refer to itself as a Catholic school, the ability to celebrate the Sacraments, and its status as an independent nonprofit organization.